Learning Discretized Neural Networks under Ricci Flow: Motivation and Formulation

-For the Riemannian $n$-dimensional manifold $(\mathcal{M}^n,g)$ that is isometric to the Euclidean $n$-dimensional space $(\mathbb{R}^n,\delta)$, Schn{\"u}rer et al.~\citep{schnurer2007stability} have showed the stability of Euclidean space under the Ricci flow for a small $C^0$ perturbation.
-Koch et al.~\citep{koch2012geometric} have given the stability of the Euclidean space along with the Ricci flow in the $L^{\infty}$-norm.
-Moreover, for the decay of the $L^{\infty}$-norm on Euclidean space, Appleton~\citep{appleton2018scalar} has given the proof of a different method.
+For the Riemannian $n$-dimensional manifold $(\mathcal{M}^n,g)$ that is isometric to the Euclidean $n$-dimensional space $(\mathbb{R}^n,\delta)$, \citet{schnurer2007stability} showed the stability of the Euclidean space under the Ricci flow for a small $C^0$ perturbation. \citet{koch2012geometric} demonstrated the stability of the Euclidean space along with the Ricci flow in the $L^{\infty}$-norm.
+Moreover, for the decay of the $L^{\infty}$-norm on Euclidean space, \citet{appleton2018scalar} provided a proof from another idea.

-For a Ricci-flat metric with small perturbations, Guenther et al.~\citep{guenther2002stability} proved that such metrics would converge under Ricci flow.
-Considering the stability of integrable and closed Ricci-flat metrics, Sesum~\citep{sesum2006linear} has proved that the convergence rate is exponential because the spectrum of the Lichnerowicz operator is discrete.
-Furthermore, Deruelle et al.~\citep{deruelle2021stability} have proved that an asymptotically locally Euclidean Ricci-flat metric is dynamically stable under the Ricci flow, with the $L^2 \cap L^{\infty}$ perturbation on non-flat and non-compact Ricci-flat manifolds.
+On the other hand, for a Ricci-flat metric with small perturbations, \citet{guenther2002stability} proved that such metrics converge under Ricci flow.
+Considering the stability of integrable and closed Ricci-flat metrics, \citet{sesum2006linear} proved that the convergence rate is exponential because the spectrum of the Lichnerowicz operator is discrete.
+Furthermore, \citet{deruelle2021stability} demonstrated that an asymptotically locally Euclidean Ricci-flat metric is dynamically stable under the Ricci flow, with the $L^2 \cap L^{\infty}$ perturbation on non-flat and non-compact Ricci-flat manifolds.
+In our work, we discuss aspects related to Ricci-flat manifolds.